Midlife Career Change Options: Part-Time, Portfolio, or Encore Work?

 What fits you.
 What uses what you've got.
 What calls to you and makes you genuinely excited to get up in the morning.

 Start with the four questions.
 Do the skills inventory.
-Take one small step towards the option that keeps quietly insisting on your attention.
-You don't need to have it all figured out before you start.
+Test one small version of the path that keeps drawing your attention.

 Please note: The opinions stated in this article are for general information only and are not intended to provide specific advice or recommendations for any individual.
 Every effort is made to ensure accuracy of information.
 It is highly recommended to seek financial advice before making major decisions about your pension and work status.